Redesign a Patient Portal

 I co-led a user experience team of 3 designers.
 We led research, interviews and agile prototyping (creating states and interactions).

 Since Stroll Health is not delivering the final outcome, people didn't understand well why they need to give their insurance information.

 Our next question was: How can Stroll Health have an ongoing relationship with people to build trust?
 We identified an opportunity through scheduling appointments but discovered people have different preferences.

 GROUP 2 (AGE 20 - 39)

-When balancing two types of booking preferences (calling vs. online), we had to make tradeoffs that impacted Stroll Health's brand.
-If we give people the option to call the facility directly, they might not engage with Stroll Health after search.
-But if we don't we are forcing the patient into booking online.
+If we give people the option to call the facility directly, they might not engage with Stroll Health after the search.
+But if we don't we are forcing them into booking online (a dark pattern).

-Calling still remained dominant.
-For those people who were open to booking online, they expected booking to work similar to a consumer product with suggested dates. (snippet of a usability session below) Armed with these new insights, we teamed up with visual designers to make these interactions straightforward from branding to legibility (especially for older patients).
+For those people who were open to booking online, they expected booking to work similar to a consumer product with suggested dates. (snippet of a usability session below)

 The End is Just the Beginning